kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 Billing service companies may allow making purchases with very little authenticating information about the invoiced person.
 Ask the billing service company to remove your personal information, as is your right under GDPR regulations.
 Klarna is very widely used in Finland by the merchants for online purchases.

-You can make this request to Klarna by sending email to tietosuoja@klarna.fi or you can use a web form.
-For other billing service companies, consult their privacy documents and web pages.
+You can make this request to Klarna by sending email to tietosuoja@klarna.fi or you can use a [web form](https://www.klarna.com/uk/my-privacy-request-form/).
+For other billing service companies, consult their privacy documentation and web pages.

-### Prohibit passing of information from the teleoperator and prohibit changing this without a official identification (Passport or ID card)
+### Prohibit teleoperators from providing your information and prohibit changing this without an official ID (Passport or ID card)

 You can prohibit the operator (DNA, Telia, Elisa and others) from passing your address and other information.
 To limit changes without official identification, you will have to visit their service point in person.
 Contact information:

 Elisa: 010 190 240 weekdays 8-18 (mpm/pvm), also online through OmaElisa service.
-DNA: online at Minun Palvelu or by calling customer service at044 144 044 or using Oma DNA messages.
+DNA: online at Minun Palvelu or by calling customer service at 044 144 044 or using Oma DNA messages.
-Telia: Chang your information by signing into Telia services
+Telia: Change your information by signing into Telia services

 ### Your Right to be Forgotten from search results